2022 Ford Fireworks On June 27: Here's What To Know

 The Ford Fireworks can also be viewed on WDIV-TV (Local 4) beginning at 8 p.m. on June 27.
 In addition, News/Talk 760 WJR radio will also host a live broadcast from 7-9 p.m.

 “The Parade Company is thrilled to return to the Detroit River and is preparing for an incredible Ford Fireworks which will be filled with many show-stopping surprises,” Tony Michaels, president and CEO of The Parade Company, said in a press release.
-“We are incredibly grateful to Ford Motor Company’s continued support which makes it possible for us to grow the show bigger and better each year for all to enjoy.”READ MORE: Police Arrest Michigan Woman Accused Of Delivering Drug In Deadly Overdose
+“We are incredibly grateful to Ford Motor Company’s continued support which makes it possible for us to grow the show bigger and better each year for all to enjoy.”READ MORE: MSP Investigating After Man Shot On Lodge Freeway

 The Parade Company is also hosting its summer kickoff, The Rooftop Party presented by Ford Motor Company.
 The event will be held that night on the Center Garage roof.